leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipeline_results.md

 ### Run parameters/settings

-- **Aim:** Compare the results of variants filtered using the 1D vs 2D model with pre-trained architecture (for rule gatk CNNScoreVariants)
+- **Aim:** See if the quality of variants (tp, fp, fn) are different when variants are filtered using the 1D model with pre-trained architecture (for rule gatk CNNScoreVariants) compared to the 2D model (see description of these models [here](https://gatk.broadinstitute.org/hc/en-us/articles/360037226672-CNNScoreVariants))

 - **Pipelines:**
   - [human_genomics_pipeline](https://github.com/ESR-NZ/human_genomics_pipeline) + minimal [vcf_annotation_pipeline](https://github.com/ESR-NZ/vcf_annotation_pipeline) (no annotation)